 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Ashland.
 60.71% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Ashland in 2018 was $57,139, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $228,556 for a family of four.

 Ashland is a very ethnically-diverse town.
 The people who call Ashland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashland residents report their race to be White, followed by Asian.
-Important ancestries of people in Ashland include Irish, Italian, English, German, and Brazilian.
+Important ancestries of people in Ashland include Irish, Italian, German, English, and Polish.

 The most common language spoken in Ashland is English.
 Other important languages spoken here include Spanish and Langs. of India.